kennytilton/flutter-mx-starter/README.md

              :main unicorn.main}}
 ```
 ### Next steps
-If we followed the steps above accurately, we managed to get a CLJD Flutter/MX demo app running, but we did not learn very much about how it all works.
+If we followed the steps above accurately, we did manage to get a CLJD Flutter/MX demo app running, but we did not learn very much about how it all works.
 In our next doc, we look at the infrastructure behind the scenes: [The Making of "Hello, world."](https://github.com/kennytilton/flutter-mx-starter/blob/main/doc/hello-world.md).

 Then we build a second "app" from scratch, a [Flutter/MX implementation](https://github.com/kennytilton/flutter-mx-starter/blob/main/doc/counter-app.md) of the classic Flutter Counter app.